snowflakedb/snowflake-sqlalchemy/README.rst

                 },
             )

-where :code:`PRIVATE_KEY_PASSPHRASE` is a passphrase to decrypt the private key file :code:`rsa_key.p8`.
+Where :code:`PRIVATE_KEY_PASSPHRASE` is a passphrase to decrypt the private key file, :code:`rsa_key.p8`.

-Currently a private key parameter is not accepted by :code:`snowflake.sqlalchemy.URL` method.
+Currently a private key parameter is not accepted by the :code:`snowflake.sqlalchemy.URL` method.

 Support